 If an installation requires contact between galvanized materials and copper or brass in a moist or humid environment, rapid corrosion of the zinc may occur.
 Even runoff water from copper or brass surfaces can contain enough dissolved copper to cause rapid corrosion.
 If the use of copper or brass in contact with galvanized items is unavoidable, precautions should be taken to prevent electrical contact between the two metals.
 Joint faces should be insulated with non-conducting gaskets; connections should be made with insulating, grommet-type fasteners.
 The design should ensure water is not recirculated and water flows from the galvanized surface towards the copper or brass surface and not the reverse.

-Under atmospheric conditions of moderate to mild humidity, contact between a galvanized surface and aluminum or stainless steel is unlikely to cause substantial incremental corrosion.
-However, under very humid conditions, the galvanized surface may require electrical isolation from the aluminum or stainless steel.
+When used in mild-to-moderately corrosive environments and/or mild-to-moderate humidity, contact between a galvanized surface and stainless steel is unlikely to cause substantial incremental corrosion.
+However, under very humid conditions or corrosive environments (including atmospheres close to bodies of salt water), these materials may require electrical isolation from each other for the structure to perform as intended.

 When galvanized bolts are used on weathering steel, the zinc will initially sacrifice itself until a protective layer of rust develops on the weathering steel.
 Once this rust layer develops, it forms an insulating layer that prevents further sacrificial action from the zinc.
 The zinc coating has to be thick enough to last until the rust layer forms, usually several years.
 Most hot-dip galvanized bolts have enough zinc coating to last until the protective rust layer develops on the weathering steel, with only a minimal loss in coating life.